-For more matching ink inspiration, consider splitting a phrase or quote, like the lyrics to "You are My Sunshine" seen here, between yourself and your tattoo partner.
+For more matching ink inspiration, consider splitting a phrase or quote, like the lyrics to "You Are My Sunshine" seen here, between yourself and your tattoo partner.
 "Of course never settle and make sure the word or phrase is something of deep meaning and not something you could regret 10 years down the road," notes Forte.

-We can't make out what Chiara Ferragni's ink says, but that's not really the point.
+We can't make out what Chiara Ferragni's ink says, but that's not the point.
 Her bracelet-like placement fits in perfectly with the rest of her arm candy.